sharifisoroush/Reflection-Logger/README.md

 ✔ Auto-lock on inactivity (configurable)
 ✔ Word & character counter
 ✔ Export all reflections to PDF
-✔ Daily reminder if no reflection is written
+✔ Daily “write a reflection” reminder
 ✔ Backup & Restore database
 ✔ Windows installer support (Inno Setup)

+🔐 Security (Updated)

+Reflection Logger protects your data using multiple layers of security:

+🔒 Text Encryption

+Reflections are encrypted using Fernet (AES-128 in CBC mode with HMAC SHA-256).

+A secure key is derived from your password using PBKDF2-HMAC-SHA256 (200,000 iterations).

+Your password itself is never stored; only a SHA-256 hash is saved for verification.

+🖼️ Image Encryption (NEW)

+Attached images are now fully encrypted, not stored as plain files.

+For each attached image:

+The image is loaded from disk

+iPhone EXIF rotation is automatically corrected

+The image is resized (max 1024px) to reduce storage size

+It is converted internally to PNG

+The PNG bytes are then encrypted using the same Fernet key

+The encrypted blob is stored directly inside your SQLite database

+No unencrypted copies are saved.

+When viewing attachments, the app decrypts and renders them on demand.

+🔐 Auto-Lock

+If no keyboard or mouse activity is detected, the app automatically locks based on your chosen timeout.

+🖼️ Attachments

+You can attach images to any reflection.

+Reflection Logger automatically:

+Fixes iPhone / smartphone EXIF rotation

+Shrinks large images to a reasonable size

+Fully encrypts them before storage

+Shows thumbnails inside the preview pane

+Displays a 📷 icon in the list for reflections with attachments

+Provides a slideshow / image viewer via the magnifier icon

+Attachments remain tied to their encrypted reflection entry.

 📦 Installation

-Download the latest installer from the Releases section.
+Download the latest installer from the Releases section on GitHub.

 Run the installer (ReflectionLoggerSetup.exe).

 Follow the on-screen instructions.

-Launch Reflection Logger 4.0 from your Start Menu or Desktop.
+Launch Reflection Logger from your Start Menu or optional Desktop icon.

-The app will automatically select the correct installation path for your system.

-When you open the app for the first time after installation, it will ask for a password, which you can later change once you open the app.
-The password is: peasypassword

-🔐 Security

-Reflections are encrypted using a key derived from your password.

-Password verification is based on SHA-256 hashing.

-Images are stored locally and linked to encrypted entries.

-Auto-lock protects your data during inactivity.

-🖼️ Attachments

-You can attach images to any reflection.
-The app automatically:

-Corrects iPhone EXIF rotation

-Shrinks extremely large images

-Displays thumbnails + a slideshow viewer

-Shows a 📷 icon in the list for reflections with attachments
+On first launch, the app will ask for a password.
+You may change this password later from within the app.

+Default password: peasypassword

 ⚙️ Preferences

-Accessible under Settings → Preferences
+Available under Settings → Preferences:

 Base font size

 Auto-lock timeout (0 = disabled)

+Dark Mode

+Spell-check toggle

-Settings persist across app launches.
+All settings persist across restarts.

 📂 Database

-All user data is stored in:
+All journal data is stored in:

 reflection_logger.db

-Attachments are stored in a subfolder next to the DB.
+Attachments are stored as encrypted blobs inside the database.
+(Older versions used a folder; this version encrypts inside the DB.)

-You may create backups or restore from an existing database using the app’s built-in tools.
+You can create backups or restore a previous database using the app’s built-in tools.

 💻 System Requirements